algorand/indexer/README.md

 # Requirements

-All recommendations here should be be used as a starting point.
+All recommendations here should be used as a starting point.
 Further benchmarking should be done to verify performance is acceptible for any application using Indexer.

 ## Versions